Youth

 What the Region Still Needs

-Youth organizations in the Central Coast have focused their efforts in recent years on mentorship and community building for young people.
+Youth organizations across the Central Coast have focused on mentorship and community building in recent years..
 In 2020, the California State Legislature passed Senate Bill 823, which closed the Department of Juvenile Justice and shuttered statewide juvenile detention facilities.
 This law also requires that county governments provide a host of support services to youth impacted by the justice system, focused on rehabilitative and restorative programming.

 Explore the Data